amomchilov/amomchilov.github.io/_posts/2019-10-24-dont_abuse_reduce.md

 `reduce` is pretty much exactly as powerful as `forEach`.
 The `reduce`'s accumulator can be used to maintain state, but you can do that with any old variable, just by capturing in the closure you pass to `forEach`.
 Neither of these APIs is able to skip iterations or bail early.

 In fact, Ruby's `Enumerable` module (their equivalent of Swift's `Sequence` protocol) only requires that you implement an `each` method (equivalent of `forEach`), which they use to implement all other APIs within `Enumerable`.
 However, this is far from perfect, because it means that even simple operations like `count`, `first`, `last`, `isEmpty`, etc. become `O(n)`.
-So often times, they'll be implemented seperately to take advantage of the implementation details of the particular sequence's implementation, for faster performance.
+So often times, they'll be implemented separately to take advantage of the implementation details of the particular sequence's implementation, for faster performance.

 ## Comparison to `for`